LuisCastroM89/Virtual-Store/README.md

 # Virtual-Store
-html, CSS, JavaScript, React and more
+html, CSS, JavaScript and more